pzuehlke/Numerical-Methods/README.md

 # Numerical-Methods
 Contains [Jupyter
 notebooks](https://jupyter-notebook.readthedocs.io/en/stable/) in
-[Python](https://www.python.org/) used for teaching a course on Numerical Methods for undergraduate students.
+[Python 3](https://www.python.org/) used for teaching a course on Numerical Methods for undergraduate students.

 ### Bibliography: